renatogalera/ai-commit/README.md

 ```

 1. Generates the commit message (interactive or forced).
-2. After committing, it reads your latest version tag, queries OpenAI for a suggested version increment, tags your repository, and runs GoReleaser.
+2. After committing, it reads your latest version tag, queries OpenAI for a suggested version increment, and tags your repository.

 ### 4. Custom Template